-Prior to resampling, a set of weights are determined that incorporate the non-ideal locations of the detectors.
-In Figure 3-30, the ideal line and sample locations are shown as dotted lines.
+Prior to resampling, a set of weights are determined which will incorporate the non-ideal locations of the detectors.
+In Figure 3.1.5-22, the ideal line and sample locations are shown as dotted lines.
 When an output (line, sample) pair is mapped to input space, it generally falls on a non-integer (line, sample).
-Typically, the surrounding integer pixels are used to generate weights for resampling (i.e., cubic convolution, MTF, bilinear, etc.).
-To incorporate detector delays, it is necessary to determine the weights based on the distance from the non-integer (line, sample) in input space to the actual detector location (see Figure 3-30).
-Weights for the synthetic "detectors" in the extended lines are calculated under the assumption that they act as ideally placed detectors.
+Typically, the surrounding integer pixels

-The standard cubic convolution uses a four-segment, piece-wise third-order polynomial over the range [-2, +2] (see Reference 12).
+The standard cubic convolution uses a four-segment, piece-wise third order polynomial over the range [-2, +2] [see Reference 12].
 It is defined so that beyond [-2, +2] the weights are zero.
-From Figure 3-30, note that if the detectors were ideally located at S-1...
-S+2, then it would be necessary to calculate weights at these four samples only (for each of the four lines L-1...
-L+2).
-However, since the detectors can be displaced from their nominal positions in either the positive or negative direction, it is necessary to calculate weights over the range S-2...
-S+3.
-For every line, two of these weights are zero, but which two weights are zero depends on the magnitude and sign of the displacement and the location of the non-integer (line, sample).
+From Fig. 3.1.5-22, note that if the detectors were ideally located at S-1...S+2, then it would be necessary to calculate weights at these four samples only (for each of the four lines L-1...L+2).
+However, since the detectors can be displaced from their nominal positions in either the positive or negative direction, it is necessary to calculate weights over the range S-2...S+3.
+For every line, two of these weights will be zero, but which two weights are zero will depend on the magnitude and sign of the displacement and the location of the non-integer (line, sample).

-Figure 3-30.
-Resampling Weight Determination
+Figure 3.1.5-22 Resampling Weight Determination

-Resampling weights are determined based on the x and y distances between the non-integer (line, sample) and the real detector locations
+Resampling weights are determined based on the x and y distances between the noninteger (line, sample) and the real detector locations